 Available on Amazon.co.uk here

-Toneatto, M., Taylor,* A., Trinh, S-H., (under peer review) Investigating the Use of a Conceptual Framework for a Positive Psychology Coaching Practice using Grounded Theory: An International Study.
-Coaching: An International Journal of Theory, Research and Practice
+Toneatto, M., Taylor,* A., Trinh, S-H., (2025) Investigating the Use of a Conceptual Framework for a Positive Psychology Coaching Practice using Grounded Theory: An International Study.
+The Journal of Positive Psychology Coaching.

 Bishop, A. (2025) Embracing a Kinder Model for Coaching Resilience: Part One – the Resilience Cycle.
 Journal of Positive Psychology Coaching (JPPC) 2 (1—19) Retrieved from https://www.journal.theippc.com/article/129124-embracing-a-kinder-model-for-coaching-resilience-part-one-the-resilience-cycle